Hanmb17/C1_MS4_BubbleCwtch/TESTING.md

 ### CSS Validation

-I used [W3 CSS Validator](https://jigsaw.w3.org/css-validator/validator) to validate the style.css file and received no errors.
+I used [W3 CSS Validator](https://jigsaw.w3.org/css-validator/) to validate the style.css file and received no errors.
+The 21 warnings are for vendor extentions - no change is needed and one for using varibles - which due to their dynamic nature, CSS variables are currently not statically checked.

 ### JavaScript Linting